Reaching high for the best for your child

 Designing the curriculum is not just being clear about 'what' your child should learn; it includes knowing 'why' we want your child to learn those particular things and 'how' we are going to deliver this in an inspiring way that your child will remember for the rest of their lives!
 We ask ourselves continually...
 'Will this learning experience help your child to learn more, remember more, and do more?'

-In designing our curriculum, we know the importance of being clear about what your child should be expected to know and be able to do at each stage of their development.
 But we also know that great learning only happens when the whole child feels safe, supported, inspired and challenged.
 This underpins our curriculum design principles which we use to evalute our curriculum:

 • breadth and balance across all subjects and areas of learning